sodadata/docs/soda-agent/deploy-aws.md

 ```shell
 aws configure get region
 ```
 * The activity to create a cluster may take awhile, printing messages in the console that read `waiting for CloudFormation stack "eksctl-soda-agent-cluster"`.
 Be patient!
-Access <a href="https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-stack-stuck-progress/" target="_blank">AWS troubleshooting documentation</a> for help.
+Access <a href="https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-stack-stuck-progress/" target="_blank">AWS CloudFormation troubleshooting documentation</a> for help.
-2. To connect to the newly created cluster and create a namespace, use the following command.
+2. To connect to the newly-created cluster and create a namespace, use the following command.
 ```shell
 kubectl create namespace soda-agent
 ```